How will my child benefit from this experience?

 How much are show T-shirts?

-The tour team will be selling show T-shirts during the week and the cost is $16.00 in the US and $19 in Canada.
-It is possible that the cost may vary depending on the Presenting Organization and any applicable commissions they may require.
+The tour team will be selling show T-shirts during the week and the cost is $16.00 in the US.
+It is possible that the cost may vary depending on the Presenting Organization and any applicable sales tax and/or commission.